Booodaness/Scientific-Notes/README.md

 3. Start a pull request.
 4. Document your edits in the review page of the pull request.

-For both the cases above, your contributions will be considered and added to the project if approved.
+For both the cases above, your contributions will be considered for merging into the project.
+If a contributor maintains their notes regularly, they will be given the `Collaborator` role which allows them to directly edit their individual pool and the common pool.

 Last but not the least, happy reading/writing! :)